-Stocks crash as Omicron, rate worries rock Wall Street - ExBulletin
+Stocks crash as omicron, rate worries rock Wall Street - ExBulletin

 Business

-Ending the purchases would open the door for the Fed to raise short-term interest rates to their all-time low near zero.
-This in turn would dilute a major propellant that has sent inventory to record highs and allayed concerns about an overpriced market.
-As investors raised expectations for the Fed’s first rate hike after Powell’s remarks, yields on short-term Treasuries rose.
+Ending the purchases would open the door for the Fed to raise short-term interest rates from their all-time high of near zero.
+This in turn would dilute a major propellant that sent inventory to record highs and allay concerns about an overpriced market.
+As investors raised expectations for the Fed’s first rate hike following Powell’s remarks, yields on short-term Treasuries rose.

-Losses for stocks rose rapidly, as the Dow Jones industrial average decline more than tripled in half an hour as it fell 711 points.
-The blue chip index ended down 652.22 points, or 1.9%, at 34,483.72.
+Stock losses accelerated, as the Dow Jones Industrial Average fell more than tripled in half an hour.
+It was down 603 points, or 1.7%, to 34,525 at 3:22 p.m.
+EST.

-The Nasdaq composite held up slightly better than the rest of the market, losing 245.14 points, or 1.6%, to close at 15,537.69.
-Higher interest rates tend to hurt stock prices overall, but they hit hardest those who are considered the most expensive or those who stake the most on significant earnings growth in the future.
-These companies play a larger role in the Nasdaq than in other indices.
-Microsoft fell 1.8% and chipmaker Nvidia slipped 2.1%.
+The Nasdaq composite is down 1.5% and holding up better than the rest of the market.
+Higher interest rates tend to hurt stock prices overall, but they hit hardest those who are considered the most expensive or those who focus the most on profit growth in the future.
+These companies play a bigger role in the Nasdaq than the other indices.
+Microsoft fell 1.6% and chipmaker Nvidia slipped 3.1%.

-The blow to interest rates came after stocks were already weak in the morning amid concerns about the severity of the fast-propagating Omicron variant of the coronavirus could hit the global economy.
+The big blow to interest rates came after stocks were already weak in the morning amid concerns about the severity of the rapid spread of the omicron variant of the coronavirus may hit the global economy.

-Moderna’s chief executive predicted in an interview with the Financial Times that existing COVID-19 vaccines may be less effective with Omicron than previous variants.
-Regeneron also said on Tuesday that its monoclonal antibody treatment may have reduced effectiveness on Omicron.
-Moderna fell 4.4%; Regeneron fell 2.7%.
+Moderna’s CEO predicted in an interview with the Financial Times that existing COVID-19 vaccines may be less effective with omicron than previous variants.
+Regeneron also said today that its monoclonal antibody treatment may have reduced effectiveness on omicron.
+Moderna shares fell 3.9%, while Regeneron fell 2.1%.

 Much remains to be seen on the variant, including how much it can slow down already gutted supply chains or scare people out of stores.
-This uncertainty has sent Wall Street through jolts up and down as investors struggle to limit the economic damage Omicron will eventually cause.
+This uncertainty has sent Wall Street through jagged top-to-bottom jerks as investors struggle to limit the economic damage Omicron will eventually cause.

-The S&P 500 lost 88.27 points to 4,567.
-The benchmark fell 2.3% on Friday for its worst loss since February, only to rise 1.3% on Monday as investors reconsidered if the reaction was overblown, before giving way to Tuesday’s loss.
-The index closed the month of November with a loss of 0.8%.
-This follows a gain of 6.9% in October and a decline of 4.8% in September.
-The index is now up 21.6% for the year.
+The S&P 500 fell 2.3% on Friday for its worst loss in February, only to rise 1.3% on Monday as investors reconsidered whether the reaction was overdone, before giving way to the loss in February. ‘today.
+The benchmark index is close to closing November with a loss of 0.6%.

-A measure of stock market nervousness jumped nearly 19% on Tuesday, approaching its level on Friday, when it hit its highest level since March.
+A measure of stock market nervousness jumped nearly 19% after approaching its level on Friday, when it hit its highest level since March.
 Much of the increase occurred after Powell started speaking.

 Gold generally does well when investor fear increases, but its price has fallen 0.5%.
 Higher interest rates could reduce the attractiveness of gold, which pays no interest to its holders.

-Crude oil prices have fallen with fears that a global economy weakened by Omicron will use less fuel.
+Crude oil prices have fallen with fears that a global economy weakened by the omicron will use less fuel.
 Benchmark US crude fell 5.4% to its lowest level in three months.
 Brent crude, the international standard, fell 3.9%.

-Subsequent losses for stocks on Tuesday were widespread, with all but seven S&P 500 stocks ending lower.
-Apple rose 3.2% for the biggest gain in the index.
+The subsequent losses for today’s stocks were widespread, with almost all of the major S&P 500 stocks falling.

-Small stocks also suffered heavy losses.
-The Russell 2000 Index slipped 43.07 points, or 1.9%, to 2,198.91.
+Smaller stocks fell even further, with the Russell 2000 Index falling 1.9%.
 Investors generally see them hit harder than their bigger rivals by both higher interest rates and a weaker US economy.

-A signal in the bond market also showed some concern about the economic outlook.
+A signal in the bond market also showed some concern about the outlook for the economy.
 Longer-term T-bills generally offer higher yields than shorter-term T-bills, in part to offset the increased risk that future inflation could eat away at their yields.

 Many investors see this reduced spread to mean that the bond market has less confidence in the long-term strength of the economy.
-If that were to switch, with short-term returns exceeding long-term returns, many investors would see it as a semi-reliable indicator of a recession.
+If this were to reverse, with short-term returns exceeding long-term returns, many investors would see it as a semi-reliable predictor of a recession.

 Sources